prooph/documentation/event-store-client/reading-events.md

 ## Read a stream backwards

-The `readStreamEventsBackwardAsync` method reads the requested number of events in the reverse order from that in which they were originally written to the stream from a specified starting point.
+The `readStreamEventsBackward` method reads the requested number of events in the reverse order from that in which they were originally written to the stream from a specified starting point.

 The parameters are: